segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 73 October 20, 2018

+**Today's Progress**: I did mostly tweaking.
+I fixed a couple of bugs that were throwing off the layout in certain screen sizes.
+I added some test events to my localhost copy.
+I installed Gutenberg on my localhost copy.
+There are several features that I am struggling with in the membership plugin.
+Maybe I need to get addons for the features I want.

+**Thoughts**: Today's time has been frequently interrupted, so I'm having trouble remembering what exactly I have done today.
+It took me 8 hours to get my 1-2 hours of coding done.

 ### Day 72 October 27, 2018

 **Today's Progress**: My husband got my jail setup in such a way that I can install plugins for my localhost WordPress.
 Therefore I spent quite a bit of time today getting my localhost WordPress to match what I had deployed so far.
 I got a little more styling done, too.
 I fixed my broken mobile header (that was an easy fix once I actually looked at it), so that is a relief.